Team-silvortex/.github/profile/README.md

 Some are functional prototypes.
 Some are still forming.
-Some exist only as early-stage implementations.
+Some exist as early-stage implementations.

 There is no enforced unification between them at this stage.